dylanbossie/fortnite-afk/README.md

 # fortnite-afk
+This was private while it was functional, but now is just here as a fun demo :)

 Tool to automate afk'ing in Fortnite solo Creative lobbies through the use of AutoIt3.
 Also includes a tool to get a pixel area checksum for updating regions if the checksums change for any reason.